YoniWitz/SimpleBank/README.md

 This project covers a lot of different aspects of a Full Stack developer's responsibilites, including:

 ### Back End
-Deployment to Heroku
+Deployment to Azure
+SQL Azure
 User Authentication
 Registration and Login pages

 ##  Installation Instructions

 1. Download Repository
+2. Must configure 'connectionStrings' in Web.config
-2. In Microsoft Visual Studio (NOT VS code), choose 'Debug' from drop down list, the run 'IIS Express'
+2. In Microsoft Visual Studio (NOT VS code), choose 'Debug' from drop down list, then run 'IIS Express'

 ## Author